bjorn-ali-goransson/warzone2100/README.md

 * [ ] sky refresh; look to tribal trouble with procedural clouds
 * [ ] lightposts
 * [ ] lights on tanks
-* [ ] small radars have "gaps" in the middle of the dish, cyborgs seem to have too
-* [ ] rain looks wierd when rotating?
-* [ ] rain stops abruptly
-* [ ] oil derrick should stop at the current frame (not reset frames)
-* [ ] camera position is not saved between games
 * [ ] VTOL turn radius
 * [ ] tank turning arcs
-* [ ] flying debris should spin, when flying and also change it's spinning when hitting the ground

 Make startup images 1080p
 -------------------------